damasceno-dev/jsCalculator/to-do.md

 # todo:
+> (ok) button glow blue borders when hovered
+> icon for backspace
+> font for display (calculator font)
+> font for buttons
 > (ok) correct bug when result is too big
 > (ok) made a function to replace both multiply-division and sum-substraction operations
-> do digital limit to enter to only apear on last value
+> (ok) do digital limit to enter to only apear on last value
-> button glow blue borders when hovered
-> font for display (calculator font)
-> font for buttons
 > (ok) verify tests
 > (ok) handle left zero
 > (ok) button recieves children as props, which is going to be a text, and its children is its id